-Why is including a citizenship question on the census controversial?
+Why was including a citizenship question on the census controversial?

-The Trump administration insists it wants to add the question because the responses can be used to better enforce Voting Rights Act protections against discrimination of racial and language minorities.
+The Trump administration has previously insisted it wants to add the question because the responses can be used to better enforce Voting Rights Act protections against discrimination of racial and language minorities.
 But a federal judge in New York has rejected that explanation as a "sham justification," and a judge in California wrote that including the question "threatens the very foundation of our democratic system."

 Can I refuse to answer a census question?

 You can skip questions, submit an incomplete census form, and still be included in the head count.
 But you can be fined for refusing to answer a census question or intentionally giving a false answer, although the penalty has been enforced rarely in the past.
 Returning a partially filled-out questionnaire may result in a follow-up phone call or visit from a census worker.

 Under current federal law, the bureau cannot share census responses identifying individuals with the public or other federal agencies, including immigration authorities and other law enforcement, until 72 years after the information is collected.
 The Census Bureau, however, can release anonymized census information about specific demographic groups at a level as detailed as a neighborhood.

 Can I respond to the census in a language other than English?

 While paper forms will only be available in English and Spanish, you can respond online or by phone in Spanish, Arabic, Chinese, French, Haitian Creole, Japanese, Korean, Polish, Portuguese, Russian, Tagalog and Vietnamese.
 The bureau is also providing video and printed guides in 59 non-English languages, as well as a video in American Sign Language.